Alwin42/QubitSquad/README.md

 - Member 3: [Alen T L](https://github.com/Alentl/) - Albertian Institute Of Science And Technology

 ### Project Description
-StellarDeed aims to revolutionize the concept of land ownership by enabling individuals to register land parcels on various planets.
-This futuristic initiative merges technology and space exploration to create a comprehensive and legally recognized planetary land registry
+StellarDeed aims to kill time and its a useless website to kill time just looking at it and enjoy the beauty if solar system

 ### The Problem (that doesn't exist)
-A way to buy land in space
+An end of solar system

 ### The Solution (that nobody asked for)
-A fun interactive app to buy and sell land in space
+A fun interactive to live in space

 ## Technical Details
 ### Technologies/Components Used
-For Software:
-- Python
-- sqllite
-- customTkinter
+HTML
+CSS
+Java script

 ### Implementation
-For Software:
+install live server and go live (VS Code)
 # Installation
 [commands]